io-gui/io/readme.md

 ### Rendering DOM and Shadow DOM ###

-Use `Io.render()` method like described below to render virtual DOM which will automatically get translated to real DOM elements by `Io.traverse()`:
+Use `Io.render()` method like described below to render virtual DOM which will automatically get translated into real DOM:

 ```javascript
 let elements = ['apple', 'banana', 'avocado'];